zlu/zlu.github.io/_posts/2025-06-19-rag-based-knowledge-base-with-agent-support.md

   - Knowledgebase
 ---

-In this blog, we will discuss how to build a local RAG-based knowledge base that protects both privacy and economics.
-Local means that the documents to be analyzed will not get processed in any cloud-based LLMs.
-It alsoIn this blog, we will discuss how to create a local RAG-based knowledge base that prioritizes both privacy and cost-effectiveness.
+In this blog, we will discuss how to build a local RAG-based knowledge base that prioritizes both privacy and cost-effectiveness.
 By "local," we mean that the documents being analyzed will not be processed through any cloud-based language models.
 This approach also eliminates the need for API calls to services like OpenAI, resulting in cost savings.

 We will start with a basic RAG implementation using Langchain and an open-source embedding model.
 Next, we will incorporate agent support to enhance the intelligence of the RAG.
-Finally, we will make improvements to optimize the RAG's performance. means that no API calls will be made against OpenAI and similar services, thus saving money.
-We will start with a basic RAG based on Langchain and Opensource embedding model.
-Then, we will add the support of the Agent to make the RAG smarter.
-Lastly, we will enhance the RAG for improved performance.
+Finally, we will make improvements to optimize the RAG's performance.

 ## RAG Architecture Overview

 Retrieval-Augmented Generation (RAG) combines the power of large language models with a knowledge base to provide accurate, context-aware responses.
 Here's the architecture breakdown:

 1. Document Processing Layer

    - Supports multiple document types (PDF, TXT, EPUB)
    - Documents are stored in a configurable Knowledge Base directory
    - Uses specialized loaders for each file type (PyPDF2, TextLoader, EbookLib)

 2. Text Processing Layer

    - Splits documents into manageable chunks using RecursiveCharacterTextSplitter
    - Default: 1000 characters per chunk with 200 character overlap
    - Maintains source metadata for each chunk

 3. Embedding Layer

    - Uses OllamaEmbeddings with "nomic-embed-text" model
    - Converts text chunks into vector representations
    - Optimized for semantic similarity matching

 4. Vector Storage Layer

    - Supports multiple vector databases:
      - Chroma (default): Persistent storage in "chroma_db"
      - FAISS: Index stored in "faiss_index"
    - Stores both embeddings and metadata

 5. Retrieval & Generation Layer

    - Similarity search finds relevant chunks (top-4 by default)
    - Local LLM (Deepseek via Ollama) processes query with context
    - Returns answer with source documentation